 I was chatting with my cousin, Sara, and I was concerned that I didn’t have enough food.
 She told me to make these Bacon Cream Cheese Bites.
 Her words, “Trust me.
 My mom has been making them for years.
 Everyone will LOVE them.”
 And she was 100% correct.

 Fast forward to today, and people actually time their arrival at our party to be sure they can get their share of Bacon Cream Cheese Bites.
 Or if they know they are going to be late, they ask if I can set a few aside for them.
 Because they don’t want to miss them.
-That is what you call good party food.
-Add these to your Super Bowl spread, and you have a winning combination, no matter who wins the game.
+That, my friends, is what you call good party food.
+And good party food that involves bacon and is easy to make?
+What can I say?
+My job here is done.

 Bacon cream cheese bites are a crowd favorite at every party.